TassioCarmo/havard-cs50x-week1-C/README.md

 <h2>Interger overflow</h2>
 int in our virtual environment uses 32 bits,therefore if you want to use a number  bigger than 2³² use long int

+In other words when you surpass the available bits like counting to 8 with 3 bits 000, wellyou can't it's impossible because you need 4 bits  1000

+And there is imprecision in storing the float we get from an user like in(4.20 might be stored as 4.199999...),

 ```
 #include <cs50.h>
 #include <stdio.h>